- Optimizely Web Experimentation

 Lower significance levels may increase the likelihood of error but can also help you test more hypotheses and iterate faster.
 Higher significance levels decrease the error probability but require a larger sample.

-- For A/B experiments – Optimizely Experimentation displays the relative improvement in conversion rate for the variation over the baseline as a percentage for A/B experiments.
-This is true for all A/B experiment metrics, regardless of whether they are binary conversions or numeric.
+For A/B tests – Optimizely Experimentation displays the relative improvement in conversion rate for the variation over the baseline as a percentage.
+This is true for all A/B test metrics, regardless of whether they are binary or numeric conversions.

 - In Optimizely Experimentation, a relative improvement interval of 1% to 10% means that the variation sees between 1% and 10% improvement over the baseline.
 For example, if the baseline conversion rate is 25%, you can expect the variation conversion rate to fall between 25.25% and 27.5%.

-- For A/B experiments or MAB optimizations with Stats Accelerator enabled – Optimizely Experimentation displays the absolute improvement.
+- For A/B tests or MAB optimizations with Stats Accelerator enabled – Optimizely Experimentation displays absolute improvement.

 Estimated wait time and <1% significance

-You may see a significance of less than 1%, with a certain number of "visitors remaining."
-What does this mean?
-In statistical terms, this experiment is underpowered: Optimizely Experimentation needs to gather more evidence to determine whether the change you see is a true difference in visitor behaviors or chance.
+You may see a significance of less than 1%, with a certain number of visitors remaining.
+In statistical terms, this experiment is underpowered.
+Optimizely Experimentation needs to gather more evidence to determine whether the change you see is a true difference in visitor behaviors or chance.

-Look at the variation in the example shown above.
-Optimizely Experimentation needs approximately 11,283 more visitors to be exposed to that variation before deciding the conversion rates between the variation and the original.
-Remember that the estimated 11,283 visitors assumes that the observed conversion rate does not fluctuate.
-If more visitors see the variation but conversions decrease, your experiment will probably take more time, which means the "visitors remaining" estimate will increase.
-If conversions increase, Optimizely Experimentation will need fewer visitors to be sure that the behavior change is real.
+Look at the variation in the preceding example.
+Greater than 100,000 additional visitors must be bucketed into that variation before deciding the conversion rates between the variation and the original.
+Remember that the estimate assumes that the observed conversion rate does not fluctuate.
+If more visitors see the variation but conversions decrease, your experiment will probably take more time, which means the visitors remaining estimate will increase.
+Optimizely Experimentation will need fewer visitors if conversions increase to ensure the behavior change is real.

-To learn more about the importance of sample size, see our article on how long to run a test.
+To learn more about the importance of sample size, see How long to run an experiment.